peterjmarko/llm-narrative-framework/docs/article_main_text.md

 abstract: |
   **Background:** Psychology has struggled to empirically validate complex, holistic systems that produce narrative-based claims.
 This methodological gap highlights the need for new, more rigorous, and transparent research paradigms.
   **Objective:** This paper introduces and validates a novel, fully automated, and open-source framework for testing for weak signals in complex narratives.
 Using astrology as a challenging case study, we demonstrate a reproducible method for assessing the construct validity of a symbolic system against biographical data.
   **Methods:** A library of astrological descriptions was programmatically neutralized by a Large Language Model (LLM) to remove all esoteric terminology.
-A cohort of historically eminent individuals was sourced from a public database and subjected to a rigorous, multi-stage filtering process.
-This "eligible" cohort was then rank-ordered by an LLM-generated eminence score, and the final subject pool was determined by a data-driven cutoff based on the variance of their LLM-generated OCEAN scores.
-An independent LLM was then used as an impartial arbiter to perform a series of matching tasks, pairing biographies from a final pool of 6,000 individuals with their corresponding personality descriptions.
+A cohort of 10,619 historically eminent individuals was sourced from a public database and subjected to a rigorous, multi-stage filtering process, yielding 7,234 "eligible" candidates.
+This cohort was then rank-ordered by an LLM-generated eminence score, and the final subject pool was determined by a data-driven cutoff based on the variance of their LLM-generated OCEAN scores.
+An independent LLM was then used as an impartial arbiter to perform a series of matching tasks, pairing biographies from a final pool of 4,954 individuals with their corresponding personality descriptions.
 All code, data, and materials are publicly available.
   **Results:** A two-way ANOVA revealed a statistically significant main effect for the matching condition, with the LLM's performance being higher for "correct" pairings than for "random" pairings (*F*(1, 348) = 6.27, *p* = .013, η² = .015), indicating the detection of a weak but non-random signal.
 A complementary Bayesian analysis provided anecdotal evidence for the same conclusion (BF₁₀ ≈ 1.61).
   **Conclusion:** This study's primary contribution is a new, open-science paradigm for psychological research.
 By demonstrating its utility on a difficult and controversial topic, we provide a robust, computationally reproducible, and scalable framework for future investigations into complex narrative systems.
 ---